atarola/pomodoro/README.md

-# adafruit-clue-template
+# Pomodoro Application

-Template for simple Adafruit Clue apps in Rust.
-Edit Cargo.toml to reflect your actual dependencies.
+Pomodoro application written in Rust using Embassy, for use on the Adafruit CLUE.